What Are the Benefits of Mediation in Jacksonville?

 The Role of the Mediator

-The mediator plays a crucial role in the mediation process.
+The mediator plays a crucial role in the mediation process in Jacksonville.
 They serve as a neutral third party, facilitating communication between the disputing parties.
 Their primary responsibility is to ensure the dialogue remains constructive and focused on finding acceptable solutions.

 Mediation has built a reputation for high success rates in family law disputes.
 Studies indicate that mediation can achieve up to 80-90% settlement rates, higher than traditional litigation outcomes.